NREL/echemAMR/regression_tests/CEA_2d/README.md

 This case simulates the potential distribution in a simplified battery with three domains of different conductivities in a 2D domain.
-The interface are set at an angle to include fraction cells.
+The interfaces are set at an angle to include cells with fractional volume fractions.
 Butler Volmer conditions are applied at each interface.
 A comparison with analytic solution can also be done with the final plot file for a 1d case.